 Ultimately what works best for you will depend upon how you work and organise your time.
-I have developed the Daily Task & Ideas Workbook for my own use and am offering it here free of charge.
+I have developed the Daily Task & Ideas Workbook and offer it here free of charge (and no email signup).
 This workbook is designed to be printed out and used to capture ideas and tasks on paper, while simultaneously allocating the priority and stage of completion of different tasks.
 This workbook can also be used to help you identifying new tasks and projects.
 The workbook has two pages (Page 1 - Daily Task List and Page 2 - Ideas & Brain Dump) with the following sections:

 Page 1 – Daily Task List.

 ROCKS (Must do today); PEBBLES (Must do soon); SAND (Short, discrete tasks)